andrewhzy/test-automation/answer-generation-architecture.md

 This document describes the architecture for an automated testing service that collect Glean chat answers using multiple target_user accounts and predefined questions.

 ## Requirements
-- around 20 test users for automated answer generation (target_users)
+- around 6 senarios need answer generation automations (use cases)
-- around 4 authorized users who can call this API (test_operators)
+- around 4 users (request for a security group) who can call this API (test_operators)
-- around 200 predefined questions for answer generation
-  - (~5 questions per use case) x (3 use cases) = 15 questions (expandable to more)
 - Automated collection of answers in json format returned by response
 - Configurable target users and questions and application ids